Careers360 Logo

 Answer:

-The food we eat consists of very complex molecules which directly cannot be used for taking up energy and therefore these molecules have to be broken down into simple molecules.
+The food we eat consists of very complex molecules that cannot be used for taking up energy and therefore these molecules have to be broken down into simple molecules.

 Q. 5.
 How is the small intestine designed to absorb digested food?